-AP source: Ponzi schemer Bernie Madoff dies in prison
+Ponzi schemer Bernie Madoff dies in prison at 82

 For decades, Madoff enjoyed an image as a self-made financial guru whose Midas touch defied market fluctuations.
 A former chairman of the Nasdaq stock market, he attracted a devoted legion of investment clients — from Florida retirees to celebrities such as famed film director Steven Spielberg, actor Kevin Bacon and Hall of Fame pitcher Sandy Koufax.

-But his investment advisory business was exposed in 2008 as a multibillion-dollar Ponzi scheme that wiped out people’s fortunes and ruined charities and foundations.
+But his investment advisory business was exposed in 2008 as a Ponzi scheme that wiped out people’s fortunes and ruined charities and foundations.
 He became so hated he had to wear a bulletproof vest to court.

+The fraud was believed to be the largest in Wall Street’s history.

+Over the years, court-appointed trustees laboring to unwind the scheme have recovered more than $14 billion of an estimated $17.5 billion that investors put into Madoff’s business.
+At the time of Madoff’s arrest, fake account statements were telling clients they had holdings worth $60 billion.

 Madoff pleaded guilty in March 2009 to securities fraud and other charges, saying he was “deeply sorry and ashamed.”